NetApp/santricity/README.md

-NetApp SANtricity Collection
+NetApp E-Series SANtricity Collection
 =========
-    The NetApp SANtricity collection consist of the latest available versions of the SANtricity modules and roles.
+    The SANtricity collection consist of the latest available versions of the NetApp E-Series SANtricity modules and roles.

+        This collection provides NetApp E-Series customers with a wide range of configuration options through the collection's modules.
+However, the real benefit of using the SANtricity collection is found in the host and management roles.
+These roles provide ready-made, policy-based orchestration for
+    E-Series platforms based on predefined role variables.
+        Once the physical hardware has been installed, the SANtricity roles are capable of discovering the DHCP-assigned addresses, setting initial passwords and management interfaces so your automation can do full deployments for you without logging directly into the devices.
+Yet that's just the beginning, the management role will also ensure alerts, ASUP, logging, LDAP, and firmware are configured as expected; and the host role will setup host interfaces, provision and map storage, and if your servers are defined in the inventory, correctly populate E-Series hosts and host groups automatically.

     Roles:
         - nar_santricity_common: Discover NetApp E-Series storage systems and configures SANtricity Web Services Proxy.